 Edinburgh's world famous Hogmanay street party and fireworks display gets the year started quite literally with a bang!
 Look forward to celebrating the nations most famous bard with dinner, dancing and poetry at the months end.

-Edinburgh's Christmas | until 5th January 2019
+Edinburgh's Christmas | Cancelled January 2021

-Edinburgh's Hogmanay | 30th December 2018 - 1st January 2019 | Party the night away in the Princes Street Gardens beneath the world famous fireworks display.
+Edinburgh's Hogmanay | TBC | Party the night away in the Princes Street Gardens beneath the world famous fireworks display.